Will fraud: What can you do?

-Allegations of Will fraud are becoming increasingly common.
-A recent case, Christodoulides v Marcou, has highlighted a rarely used ground upon which the validity of a Will can be challenged; that is Fraudulent Calumny.
+Allegations of will fraud are becoming increasingly common.
+A recent case, Christodoulides v Marcou, has highlighted a rarely used ground upon which the validity of a will can be challenged: fraudulent calumny.

-This is a particular type of fraudulent behaviour, which can be argued where it is alleged that one party has told a Testator or Testatrix lies (whether knowing them to be false or not caring whether they were true or false), which poisoned their mind and led to a Will being made which otherwise wouldn’t have been made.
+Fraudulent calumny is a particular type of fraudulent behaviour.
+It arises where a beneficiary has told a testator lies (either knowing them to be false or not caring whether they were true or false), which has poisoned their mind and resulted in the testator changing their will.

-However, in or around March 2012, the sum of around €500,000 was transferred by the Mother into the joint names of herself and Androulla.
-This greatly angered Niki (perhaps due to the loss of control or concerns about losing out) and despite her being added as a joint holder only a few days later, that anger never appears to have dissipated.
+However, a sum of around €500,000 was transferred by the mother into the joint names of herself and Androulla.
+This greatly angered Niki (perhaps due to the loss of control or concerns about losing out) and despite her being added as a joint holder of those funds only a few days later, that anger never appears to have dissipated.

-The Court held that, subsequently, Niki proceeded to poison her Mother’s mind by representations made by words and actions indicating that Androulla had stolen her Mother’s money.
-This was, in part, evidenced by the instructions given to the Willwriter who prepared the Will shortly before her death, which recorded that by excluding Androulla from benefiting under the terms of the Will, she “would allow a more even distribution of her assets to both daughters as Androulla had helped herself to a substantial amount of assets already and that Niki had not”.
+The Court concluded that Niki proceeded to poison her mother’s mind through words and actions indicating that Androulla had stolen her mother’s money.
+This was evidenced by the instructions given to the lawyer who prepared the will, which recorded that by excluding Androulla her mother “would allow a more even distribution of her assets to both daughters as Androulla had helped herself to a substantial amount of assets already and that Niki had not”.

-Accordingly, the Will was declared invalid and the Estate is now to be divided equally between the two Daughters.
+Accordingly, the will was declared invalid and the estate was divided equally between the two sisters.